joshblack/notes-old/front-end/frameworks/react/renderers/noop/README.md

     - Create the `root` by calling to `NoopRenderer#createContainer` by passing in the new `container`
     - Update the `roots` Map by adding the given `rootID` key with value `root`
   - Call `NoopRenderer#updateContainer` with the given `element`, the existing `root`, `null`, and the optional `callback`.
+- `ReactNoop#unmountRootWithID(rootID: string)`: Find the given `root` by looking up the value in the `roots` Map.
+If there is a root, call `NoopRenderer#updateContainer` to set it's value to null, and in the callback remove the node from the `roots` and `rootContainers` Maps.

 ## Module